The Department of Botany’s graduate program has one admission cycle per year.

 - A statement indicating why you have chosen to apply to the Department of Botany at the University of Hawaii

 - An indication of having contacted one or more UH Botany faculty members to discuss potential projects.
-Please note that students are unlikely to be accepted into the graduate program unless a faculty member agrees to serve as an advisor.
+Please note that students will not be accepted into the graduate program unless a faculty member agrees to serve as an advisor.

 Contact the Botany Graduate Program with any questions or concerns at: